 1. Cleaning Teeth and Removing Plaque/Tartar

-This is the most common job of a dental hygienist.
-They use special tools to clean your teeth by removing plaque (a soft, sticky layer of bacteria) and tartar (hardened plaque that brushing can’t remove).
-This keeps your teeth clean, shiny, and helps prevent cavities and gum disease.
+This is the most typical task of a dental hygienist.
+They utilize specialized tools to clean your teeth by eliminating plaque (a soft, adhesive layer of bacteria) and tartar (hardened plaque that brushing can’t get rid of).
+This keeps your teeth clean, lustrous, and aids in preventing cavities and gum disease.

 2. Taking X-rays

-Sometimes, problems hide beneath the surface of your teeth or gums.
-Dental hygienists take X-rays to help the dentist see things that aren’t visible to the naked eye—like tooth decay between teeth, infections, or bone loss.
+Occasionally, issues hide beneath the surface of your teeth or gums.
+Dental hygienists take X-rays to help the dentist see things that aren’t visible to the bare eye such as tooth decay between teeth, infections, or bone loss.

 3. Checking for Gum Disease

 Hygienists check your gums for signs of gum disease, like redness, swelling, bleeding, or receding gums.
-They gently measure the depth of spaces between your teeth and gums to see if there’s any damage starting.
+They gently measure the depth of spaces between your teeth and gums to see if there’s any harmstarting.

 4. Educating Patients on Brushing and Flossing

-They teach you how to brush and floss properly, because doing it the right way makes a big difference.
-A dental hygienist will also recommend the best toothbrush, toothpaste, or floss based on your needs.
+They instruct you on how to brush and floss properly, because doing it the correct way makes a considerable difference.
+A dental hygienist will also suggest the best tooth brush, tooth paste, or floss based on your requirements.

 5. Applying Fluoride Treatments

-After cleaning, a hygienist might apply a fluoride gel or foam to your teeth.
-This treatment helps strengthen your tooth enamel and prevents cavities, especially in kids and teens, but adults can benefit too.
+After cleaning, a hygienist could apply a fluoride gel or foam to your teeth.
+This treatment helps strengthen your tooth enamel and averts cavities, particularly in children and adolescents, though adults can benefit also.

 6. Making Notes for the Dentist to Review

-Everything the hygienist observes like areas of concern, gum health, or patient complaints is written down and shared with the dentist.
+Everything the hygienist notes like areas of concern, gum health, or patient complaints is recorded and shared with the dentist.
 These notes help the dentist make a diagnosis or treatment plan.

 These duties might sound simple, but they are super important.
 Without regular cleanings, small problems can turn into bigger ones quickly.